amadhuri19/Biostats-2-Final-Project/README.md

-Analysis of Temporal Factors and Surgical Outcomes Introduction
+Analysis of Temporal Factors and Surgical Outcomes.

+Introduction
 This study examines the impact of temporal factors on 30-day mortality and surgical complications associated with elective general surgery.
 Factors analyzed include the time of day, day of the week, season, and moon phase.
 Understanding these influences can guide surgical scheduling to improve patient outcomes.

-Research Questions
+Research Questions.
 How does the time of day affect in-hospital complications?
 What is the effect of the day of the week on complications?
 How does the season influence complications?
 Is there an effect of the moon phase on complications?

-Dataset Overview
+Dataset Overview.
 Source: "Operation Timing and 30-Day Mortality After Elective General Surgery" (Sessler et al., 2011).
 Study Population: 32,001 patients (Cleveland Clinic, Jan 2005–Sep 2010).
 Variables: